Paper Submission

 Abstract

-The abstract should be prepared in a structured form, according to the format outlined below.
+The abstract should be prepared in a structured form according to the format outlined below.
 The maximum length of the abstract should be 250 words.

 Purpose: Explain “why” you undertook this study.
 If you are presenting new research, explain the problem you have solved.
 If you are building upon previous research, briefly explain why you felt it was important to undertake the study.
 This is your opportunity to let readers know why you chose to study this topic or problem and its relevance.
-Let them know what your key argument is.
+Let them know what your fundamental argument is.

 Originality/value: Make a clear case for the scientific value of your results.
 You can also reflect on what future research steps could be.